-I have a preference for mixed-breed dogs: mutts, mongrels, tykes, curs, bitzers, (bits of this and bits of that).
-I also have a soft spot for bigger black dogs, mixes that are part herder and part guard.
-In the last eleven years, I’ve adopted three of them, all rescues.
-The first was Obi, a Rottweiler, German Shepherd, Husky mix.
+My first was Obi, a Rottweiler, German Shepherd, Husky mix.
+His name meant “heart.”
 He and his littermates came from a shelter in rural Colorado where they’d been dumped.
-The first time I saw him, I leaned down by his pen at the rescue and a fat little black and tan puppy bounded over.
-I put my hand up against the wire and he started to lick my fingers.
-I pulled my hand back and stood up, and as I started to walk away, Obi hopped on his hind legs to try and follow.
 I was looking for a tough guard dog, but Obi’s life strategy was to make friends with everyone, human or animal.
-He grew up to be big enough and did have a big bark, and if he thought someone was trying to hurt me, he did guard me.
+He grew up to be big enough and did have a big bark, and if he thought someone was trying to hurt me he did guard me.
 He loved me with his whole heart, but he was afraid of everything.

-When we first brought Obi home, it seemed like he had never been inside a house before.
-Walking him up to the front door, he froze on the front step and had to be carried inside.
-He wouldn’t eat unless we fed him by hand.
-Obi was a traumatized, anxiety driven, high energy puppy who never grew out of his fear of loud noises: fireworks, gunshots, wind and thunder, fans and hair dryers.
+Obi was an anxiety driven, high energy puppy who never grew out of his fear of loud noises: fireworks, gunshots, wind and thunder, fans and hair dryers.
 Sometimes he got so scared and shook so hard that his teeth chattered.
 It was difficult for him to settle down or relax, and his efforts to cope with his anxiety himself were typically destructive and loud.

-But nothing lasts and all good things must end.
-When Obi was almost eight years old, we lost him to lymphoma, a canine cancer that is treatable but ultimately not curable.
+When Obi was almost eight years old, the impossible happened.
+We lost him to lymphoma, a canine cancer that is treatable but ultimately not curable.
 As I was caring for him and saying good-bye in those last months, even as my heart was breaking I knew I’d rescue another dog once Dexter, Eric and I were ready.
 When we finally did, we were still sad, but Dexter had started to bark again and I had actually laughed a few times.
 Even though what we really wanted was our Obi back, we found another puppy to bring home.